gchatz22/struts-site/source/security/index.md

 [Cross-Origin Opener Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy) is a security mitigation that lets developers isolate their resources against side-channel attacks and information leaks.
 The COOP response header allows a document to request a new browsing context group to better isolate itself from other untrustworthy origins.

-[Cross-Origin Embedder Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) prevents a document from loading any non-same-origin resources which don't explicitly grant the document permission to be loaded.
+[Cross-Origin Embedder Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) prevents a document from loading any cross-origin resources which don't explicitly grant the document permission to be loaded.

 COOP and COEP are independent mechanisms that can be enabled, tested and deployed separately.
 While enabling one doesn’t require developers to enable the other, when set together COOP and COEP allows developers to use powerful features (such as `SharedArrayBuffer`, `performance.measureMemory()` and the JS Self-Profiling API) securely, without worrying about side channel attacks like [Spectre](https://meltdownattack.com/).
 Further reading on [COOP/COEP](https://docs.google.com/document/d/1zDlfvfTJ_9e8Jdc8ehuV4zMEu9ySMCiTGMS9y0GU92k/edit#bookmark=id.uo6kivyh0ge2) and [why you need cross-origin isolation](https://web.dev/why-coop-coep/).